 “By this all men know that you are my disciples, if you have love for one another. “ John 13:35

-When I was teenager my mom started to attend a church in north jersey where we lived at the time.
+When I was teenager my mom started to attend an evangelical free church in north jersey where we lived at the time.
 Months prior, she met the pastor and his wife through her real estate business.
-They invited her to a fellowship that met at their home, and eventually to a Sunday worship service.
-She became a regular attendee and I soon followed her also getting involved in the youth ministry.
+They invited her to a fellowship that met in their home, and then eventually to a Sunday worship service.
+She became a regular attendee and I soon followed her also getting involved in the church’s youth ministry.

 In the coming months, I started to follow Jesus.
 Within a year, my dad and sister also responded.
-I still remember some of the stories and messages from pastor John Akers sermons in the walls of that church.
+I still remember some of the stories and messages from pastor John Akers given in the walls of that church.
 He was deeply theological and compelling in his communication.
 But his messages were not as formative to my faith, as were the conversations in his office and in the car as he drove me home often from church.
 He was a busy pastor of a church of nearly one thousand attendees, yet he gave personal attention to a scrappy Parochial Prep School teen.
-These acts of love compelled me and gave a tangible glimpse of Jesus.
-And it didn’t hurt that he was a former catholic monk himself.
+These acts of love compelled me and gave me a tangible glimpse of Jesus.
+It didn’t hurt that he was a former catholic monk himself, so he seemed to understand my world more than some.

-As I look back on those formative days in my faith walk, I realize that the the love extended by a group of Christians made the Gospel real and drew me in.
+As I look back on those formative days in my faith development, I realize that the way love was extended to me by this group of Christians made the Gospel real and it drew me in.

 The most important characteristic of the people of God is love.
-It’s the visible sign that the Gospel changes everything.
-If our bedrock is Jesus Christ’ love crucified and raised, the footers for our community of faith are love.
+It’s the most visible and tangible sign that the Gospel changes everything.
+If our bedrock is Jesus Christ crucified and raised, the footers for our community of faith are love.
 “We love because He first loved us.”
-And we respond through our love for God followed up by a love for one another.
+And we respond by our love for God followed up by a love for one another.

 Their practical expression of love gave Jesus skin.

-Reflecting on love’s central role in my conversion to faith is not meant to minimize the importance of good theology, strong discipleship, powerful preaching, or of sharing one’s story and the Good News through words.
-It simply means that these other critical components would have been hollow expressions to my broken life had they not been preceded by tangible love.
+Reflecting on love’s central role in my conversion to faith is not meant to minimize the importance of good theology, strong discipleship, powerful preaching, or sharing one’s story and the Good News through words.
+It simply meant to remind us that these critical components would have been hollow expressions to my broken life had they not been preceded by palatable expressions of love.

 Our world is in need of an invitation into a transformative community with the transcendent Love of God manifest.
 We need to speak the Gospel; but, we also need to be clear expressions of the Gospel in the way we live.

-Love that changes how we relate to one another.
-We and our friends needs a love that creates deep lasting community that is hopeful and life giving.
+Love changes how we relate to one another.
+Everyone needs a love that creates a deep lasting community that is hopeful and life giving.

 This kind of love comes from a deep awareness and understanding of God’s love that saved us.
 Love precedes all else.